lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 	:name: portal_tut04_step04_01
 	:alt: A screenshot of the plot parameters pop-up window showing how the parameters should be set to create the histogram.

-**Plot parameters pop-up window for creating a histogram**
+**Plot parameters pop-up window for creating a histogram.**

 4.2.
 Notice the histogram options available.
 In this demo, as shown above, a “Uniform binning” is used instead of “Bayesian blocks” (quantiles defined by the data itself); a set bin width of 0.2 mag is selected; and the minimum and maximum values are defined.
 However, users do have the option to instead choose the number of bins, and allow the bin size and the min/max values will be set automatically.

 4.3.
-Review the g-band magnitude.
+Review the g-band magnitude distribution.
 Since the ADQL query only retrieved extended objects brighter than 25th magnitude, and the coadded images of DP0.2 (and thus the
 Object table) goes deeper than 25th mag, no turn-over due to detection incompleteness is seen in the apparent magnitude distribution.